dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/state-table-and-state-diagram.md

 Question: How do State Tables ensure completeness in representing state transitions?
 A: By only showing the final state of an object.
-B: State Tables systematically evaluate every potential transition between states, including those that are not allowed.
+B: State Tables systematically assess all state transitions, including prohibited ones.
 C: They focus solely on the visual representation of states without detailing transitions.
 D: State Tables are used to document stakeholder information.
 Answer: B